- Contact Me

 The Red Blossoms were visible as soon as we crested a rolling hill in the North Dakota countryside.
 A summer road trip meandering cross country after visiting a Hesseltine in-law at her retirement home in the Black Hills.

 I was not driving and in a meditative mood, watching the rolling landscape pass by.
 As is often my habit I took off my glasses, creating an impressionistic view of the landscape as we sailed through.

-Watching the beautiful countryside slightly unfocused.
+I watched the beautiful countryside slightly unfocused.
 Then the blossoms!
-A few hundred feet ahead on a hillside on my right, gorgeous bright red dots on the hill beside the roadside.
+A few hundred feet ahead on a hillside on my right, gorgeous bright red spots scattered about.
 What a joy!
-The sharp points contrasting with the mellow embracing patchwork of many shades of greens really got my attention.
+The sharp points contrasting with the mellow embracing patchwork of many shades of greens was very affecting.

 I slipped my glasses on… what were these? poppies? anemones?
 Coca Cola cans!
 My joy began wrestling with my indignation then yielded to amusement.
 But what I learned about myself and the power of incomplete perception–the phenomenologically ambiguous–that was gorgeous.

 [i] Mika Koivisto, Enni Jalava, Lina Kuusisto, Henry Railo, Simone Grassini (2022) Top-Down Processing and Nature Connectedness Predict Psychological and Physiological Effects of Nature.
 Environment and Behavior. https://journals.sagepub.com/doi/full/10.1177/00139165221107535 (cut and paste URL into Browser)